rob040/LEDmatrixClock/lib/ESP_WiFiManager_Lite/README.md

 15. Configurable Config Portal Title
 16. Re-structure all examples to separate Credentials / Defines / Dynamic Params / Code so that you can change Credentials / Dynamic Params quickly for each device.
 17. Add Table of Contents and Version String
-18. Configurable **Customs HTML Headers**, including Customs Style, Customs Head Elements, CORS Header
+18. Configurable **Custom HTML Headers**, including Custom Style, Custom Head Elements, CORS Header
 19. Permit optionally inputting one set of WiFi SSID/PWD by using `REQUIRE_ONE_SET_SSID_PW == true`
 20. Enforce WiFi PWD minimum length of 8 chars
 21. Add support to **ESP32-S2 (ESP32-S2 Saola, AI-Thinker ESP-12K, etc.) using EEPROM, LittleFS and SPIFFS**
-22. Configurable **Customs HTML Headers**, including Customs Style, Customs Head Elements, CORS Header
+22. Configurable **Custom HTML Headers**, including Custom Style, Custom Head Elements, CORS Header
 23. Add support to **ESP32-C3 using EEPROM and SPIFFS**
 24. Enable **scan of WiFi networks** for selection in Configuration Portal
 25. Ready for ESP32 core v2.0.0+